SrGrace/Contextual-Compression/README.md

     - use small LLMs to determine perplexity distribution across these segments
     - retain tokens with high perplexity — ensuring key info is present by considering the conditional dependence between the tokens

-    c) instruction tuning based method that syncs the distribut patterns of the large and small language models (optional)
+    c) instruction tuning-based method that syncs the distribution patterns of the large and small language models (optional)

     ```
     # Create a base retriever and retrieve base nodes